azpeteryang/azpeteryang.github.io/_pages/cv.md

 Internship experience
 ======
-* KPMG Virtual Internship (2020)
+* KPMG
 •	Implemented a database system for the data, cleaned, manipulated large datasets from different servers.
 •	Initiated mechanisms to optimize the database and queries (index optimization, data table optimization, etc.), reducing completion time of multiple tasks by 20%.
 •	Applied scilit-learn to predict the growing of the number of customers, collaborated with teammates to develop reports and dashboards using Tableau.

 * Internship in Chengdu Zhunxingyunxue Technology
 •	Helped the company to build an image labelling system and data management platform to improve the work efficiency of the image labeling team, collaborated with colleagues to program and debug.
+•	Inserted a real-time detecting module to physical layer of the network system to report the problem of single route link and implemented recovery module to the virtual network platform.
 •	Achieved functionalities including data management and image labelling for iterative development by implementing REST API based on Spring Framework.
 •	Optimized the infrastructure which allows team members to SSH into the development environment, rebuilt SSH bastion of the lab for connecting to Kubernetes nodes in different areas.
+•	Improved the previous batch process with Kafka, which has the function of data model synchronization between teams, reducing teams’ waiting time by 30 to 60 minutes.
 •	Designed a model for image recognition using optimized ResNet with Online Hard Example Mining and Multi-GPU training with parameter server architecture.
 •	The optimized model increased accuracy and reached faster training speed comparing to the built-in ResNet in PyTorch.